riderframework/rider/README.md

 Rider
 =====
-Python Web Application Framework - powered by Falcon, inspired by Django
+Python Web Application Framework - powered by Falcon (http://falconframework.org/), inspired by Django

 Rider provides the system with flexibility to create complex projects.